 Can I use bio-diesel in my vehicle?

-On CRDi (Common Rail Direction Injection) engines, fuel quality is of the utmost importance.
+On Common Rail Direction Injection (CRDi) engines, fuel quality is of the utmost importance.
 In Australia, Fuel Quality and Standards are set down in the Fuel Quality Standards Act 2000.

 What is the fuel consumption figure for my vehicle?

-Should you have any questions regarding fuel consumption on the various Kia vehicles, we suggest you visit the Australian Greenhouse Office Fuel Consumption Guide website at www.greenhouse.gov.au
+Should you have any questions regarding fuel consumption on the various KIA Vehicles, we suggest you visit the Australian Government Green Vehicle Guide website at www.greenvehicleguide.gov.au.

 While the Guide provides reliable fuel consumption figures for comparing different vehicles that have used the same test method, you may experience different results depending on driving conditions, driver behaviour and the condition of your vehicle.
 No test can simulate all possible combinations of traffic conditions, climate, driver behaviour and vehicle maintenance.